skdkim/picnicpanic/README.md

 ## Architecture and Technologies
 This project will be implemented with the following technologies:
 + Vanilla JavaScript for game logic
-+ HTML5 and CSS for rendering game content
++ HTML and CSS for rendering game content
 + Canvas to provide '2D' game graphics
-+ HTML audio for game music
++ HTML audio for game sound effects
-+ FullScreen API to allow users to fully immerse themselves into the game

 ## Implementation Timeline
 **Day 1:** Learn Canvas and see what other technologies I need to make this project a reality.